Fonterra performs much better but Covid-19 weakens CEO Miles Hurrell's pay

-Fonterra chief executive Miles Hurrell took a pay haircut in the 2020 financial year despite his base salary increasing and his steering New Zealand's biggest company out of the red and into the black.
+Fonterra chief executive Miles Hurrell took a pay haircut in the 2020 financial year despite his base salary increasing and his steering New Zealand's biggest company out of the red.

-The farmer-owned cooperative's 2020 annual report shows he received a total of $2.008 million in the financial year, receiving no short or long term incentive payments or bonuses, in line with what he asked staff earning more than $100,000 to sacrifice as Covid-19 struck.
+The farmer-owned co-operative's 2020 annual report shows Hurrell received a total of $2.008 million in the financial year, getting no short or long term incentive payments or bonuses, in line with what he asked staff earning more than $100,000 to sacrifice as Covid-19 struck.

-Hurrell's pay was also slim pickings compared to his predecessor Theo Spierings, who was paid $8m in each of 2016 and 2017, and pocketed $4.6m when he departed in mid-2018 despite Fonterra later recording a net loss of $196m that year, its first ever.
-The Dutchman was paid a total $43m in his seven years at Fonterra.
+Hurrell's pay was also slim pickings compared to his predecessor Theo Spierings, who was paid $8m in each of 2016 and 2017, and pocketed $4.6m when he departed in mid-2018 despite Fonterra later recording a net loss of $196m that year, its first loss ever.
+Spierings was paid a total of $43m in his seven years at Fonterra.

-Asked if he felt undervalued given he had helped turn round Fonterra's net loss in FY19 of $605m to a net profit of $659m for 2020, Hurrell said he was not bothered by the big gap in their respective pay packets.
+Asked if he felt undervalued given that he had helped turn round Fonterra's $605m net loss in the 2019 year to a net profit of $659m for 2020, Hurrell said he was not bothered by the big gap in their respective pay packets.

 "It's not about the money," he said.

-Hurrell was appointed chief executive in March last year after serving eight months as interim CEO after Spierings departure.
+Hurrell was appointed chief executive in March last year after serving eight months as interim CEO after Spierings' departure.

 Last year he was paid a total $2.26m - $1.37m of which was base salary.
 His benefits payment was $65,914, he received an incentive payment of $219,375 and a special $600,000 payment for taking on the interim CEO job.